SaxionLED/x80sv/README.md

 This section describes how to run the simulation of the x80sv robot.
 For this, only a single PC is required.

+- Note: If you have used the real robot, make sure that the roscore is running on the x80sv laptop.
+  If you do not have the x80sv robot, make sure to comment out this line: export ROS_MASTER_URI=http://x80sv:11311/ in your ~/.bashrc file.

 - Run the simulated version of the robot:
 >_:~/catkin_ws $ roslaunch x80sv_bringup sim_world.launch_